-Based solely on your website, would you buy from your company?31-Jan-2010 Look at your logo, grab a bunch of your brochures, now compare them to your website.
-Are you consistent with your message and your look and feel or does your website look like your cousin created it from his bedroom.
+Look at your logo, grab a bunch of your brochures, now compare them to your website.
+Are you consistent with your message and does it portray your brand.

 No matter how small your business, you want to try and emulate that consistency in your products, services and your image.

 This way, not only can you measure the effectiveness of your advertisement by measuring how many people visited your landing page, you can also create incentives for your potential customers to engage your services or buy your products.

 Users hate this, you have about 2 seconds to grab your users attention.
 Not only do they have to wait for the download which is usually huge, when they download it they cannot do anything with it.
 They will not pick up the phone because you have already wasted too much of their time.

 I see this so many times where websites make it really difficult for users to make a decision about their products or services because of the lack of information about their offering or they just cannot find the information they need quickly.

 So next time you review your site, think about how easy it is for users to purchase from you.
 If they cannot get to the information quickly you may loose them, possibly forever.